-- Complete your degree or certificate program within a maximum timeframe, which may vary according to your enrollment status and program. - Successfully complete a required percentage of all the credits you attempted.
-This component is referred to as your credit completion ratio. - Maintain a minimum acceptable cumulative grade point average.
+- Complete your degree or certificate program on time within a Maximum Timeframe, which may vary according to your enrollment status and program. - Successfully complete a required percentage of all the credits you attempted.
+This component is referred to as your credit Completion Ratio. - Obtain an acceptable minimum Cumulative Grade Point Average (CGPA).